 4. Scaffolding instruction for listening

 Using scaffolds helps students make sense of what they are learning.
 Scaffolds are flexible, so teachers can add more or remove them when necessary.
 Particular scaffolds may work better before, during, or after listening.
-They can also be used for whole-class, small groups, or individual student learning.
-A helpful instructional scaffolding strategy that teachers can use with Listenwise stories is a think-aloud, when teachers share with students what they are thinking as they listen, including noting language features like idioms.
+Furthermore, they can also be used for whole-class, small groups, or individual student learning.
+A helpful instructional scaffolding strategy that teachers can use with Listenwise stories is a think-aloud.
+This exercise asks teachers to share with students what they are thinking as they listen, including noting language features like idioms.

-Listenwise includes scaffolds within the platform.
+Listenwise includes scaffolds within the platform that can be used as listening skills exercises.
 Teachers can suggest students use the interactive transcript, the slowed-audio feature, and the texthelp toolbar.
 Teachers can also use Lexile listening measure filtering in choosing stories that match their students’ skills and needs.

 In this clip from the EdWeb webinar Krenicki explains a speaking practice routine that teachers can use to spark discussion with Listenwise’s Friday debate stories.
 By the end of the routine, students have spoken to their peers for multiple purposes and practiced speaking persuasively to their teacher.